USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 1-5: Examine Control Measure Details.** Scroll to the right to examine the detail columns that are available in the Control Measure Manager. *Note that you may move the columns around by grabbing the column's header with your mouse and dragging them.
 You may also change their widths as desired.* You can also resize the Control Measure Manager window within the EMF Main Window as desired, such as to make the entire window wider so that you can see more columns.

 **Step 1-6: View Measure Name.**  After you scroll to the right in the window, if you hover your mouse over one of the columns other than `Name`, you will see that the name of the measure corresponding to the row you are on will appear briefly as a "tooltip".
-This is so that you can tell what the name of the measure is even if has scrolled off the window.
+This is so that you can tell what the name of the measure is even if it has scrolled off the window.

 The columns shown on the Control Measure Manager with brief descriptions are shown in Table {@tbl:control_measure_manager_columns_table}.
 The control measures table supports sorting and filtering the data.
 Tables of this same type are used many places throughout CoST and the EMF.